Tuesday, May 8, 2012

 5. Repeat steps 1 - 4 for section B.

-12. Unfold the batting AND THE BACKING FABRIC and trim BOTH even with the seam line.
+13. Unfold the batting AND THE BACKING FABRIC and trim BOTH even with the seam line.
+Be careful not to cut through the quilt top!

-16. Unfold the remaining loose piece of backing fabric, fold under the raw edge and inch or two, press, pin in place, and slip stitch to finish.
+17. Unfold the remaining loose piece of backing fabric, carefully trim to 2” or 3”, fold under the raw edge an inch or two, press, pin in place, and slip stitch to finish.

 If you want to split your quilt into more than 2 sections, just expand the steps above.